Ottawa’s “Energy Evolution”: wind turbines coming to rural communities

 Council’s acceptance of the document means it is now City policy.

-There is pressure from so-called “environmental” groups to have few regulations and just process approvals as quickly as possible.
+While municipal support is mandatory for any project proposal to proceed, there is pressure from so-called “environmental” groups to have few regulations and just process approvals as quickly as possible.

-Our position is that the City is uninformed or misled about wind power and its impacts; the City has no plans to conduct any sort of cost-benefit or impact analysis and has done no review of the Ontario wind power program (a disaster).
+Our position is that the City is uninformed or being misled about wind power and its impacts; the City has no plans to conduct any sort of cost-benefit or impact analysis and has done no comprehensive review of the Ontario wind power program (a disaster).

 No foundation for the plan